-The Hermosa Beach Chamber of Commerce hosts First Thursdays tonight, Oct.
-4, in downtown Hermosa Beach.
-The event runs from 5 to 9 p.m. with participating shops and businesses offering special discounts, snacks, giveaways and other cool stuff.
-Special events include live music, children’s activities and other entertainment.
-Downtown Hermosa Beach offers a wide variety of dining establishments to choose from so why not make an evening of it?
-After all the shopping is done, stop in one of the many terrific restaurants for a fabulous meal or maybe drinks and dessert?
-For more information, visit the Facebook page.
+The Hermosa Beach Chamber of Commerce hosts First Thursdays on Thursday in Downtown Hermosa Beach.
+The event runs from 5 p.m. to 9 p.m. with participating shops and businesses offering special discounts, snacks, giveaways, live music, children’s activities and other entertainment.
+For more information, visit the Facebook page at facebook.com/FirstThursdays.

-On the first Friday of each month, the Manhattan Beach Business and Professional Association hosts First Fridays—an extended showcase of all that is cool, stylish and fabulous in Downtown Manhattan Beach.
+Friday night, the Manhattan Beach Business and Professional Association hosts First Fridays—an extended showcase of all that is cool, stylish and fabulous in Downtown Manhattan Beach.
 The monthly event features special offers, discounts, music, giveaways and other fun things to do.
 Select stores, restaurants and businesses below Valley Drive, west to the pier and surrounding streets, will be participating.
-You’re encouraged to mix, mingle, meet up with old friends and make a few new ones—it’s a great way to kick off the weekend!
-This is a popular event, so if you plan on making a night of it and having dinner at one of the many fine dining establishments, reservations are highly recommended.
-First Fridays—when downtown gets its groove on.
-The event runs from 6-9 p.m.
+The event runs from 6 p.m. to 9 p.m.
 For more information, visit the website.

-On The South Bay Show this morning, we spoke with Paul Hennessey.
-Yes, that Paul Hennessey!
-We had a lot of fun having Paul answer the Spotlight Questionnaire.
+On The South Bay Show Thursday morning, our guest was Colleen Prietz of Saint Rocke Productions.
 Don’t worry—if you missed it, you can listen to it online.

 The South Bay Show presents Preparing for Disaster in the South Bay.
 This very instructive program airs every Friday morning on Blog Talk Radio at 7 a.m.
-Our guest tomorrow morning is Dr. Margaret Vinci of Caltech and the U.S. geological Survey.
-Dr. Vinci has developed an interesting computer simulation of what we are likely to expect during a major earthquake in our area.
+This Friday, our producer George Butts will discuss emergency and disaster first aid.
 It will be an interesting and informative hour so tune in!
 You can listen to it live or at your leisure online.

 Have a great South Bay weekend!